vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

 ### Step 1: Set up the clusters, listeners, and drainer

-1. Install Nebula Graph on all the machines.
+1. Install NebulaGraph on all the machines.

-  For installation instructions, see [Install Nebula Graph](../4.deployment-and-installation/2.compile-and-install-nebula-graph/2.install-nebula-graph-by-rpm-or-deb.md).
+  For installation instructions, see [Install NebulaGraph](../4.deployment-and-installation/2.compile-and-install-nebula-graph/2.install-nebula-graph-by-rpm-or-deb.md).

 2. Modify the configuration files on all the machines.